Record delays as number of asylum claims hits highest level for 20 years

 Officials are understood to be working hard to reduce the backlog of outstanding asylum claims, but are struggling to keep up.

-The number of asylum claims being made in the UK are at their highest level for two decades, with a record backlog of people waiting for a decision.
+The number of asylum claims being made in the UK is at its highest level for two decades, with a record backlog of people waiting for a decision.

-The 63,089 applications in the year to June 2022 is the highest for any 12-month period since the year to June 2003 when 71,316 applications were made, according to Home Office figures.
+The 63,089 applications in the year to June 2022 is the highest number for any 12-month period since the year to June 2003 when 71,316 applications were made, according to the Home Office.

+The number of Afghans making the journey has risen since the Taliban’s takeover of Kabul last year, the Home Office said.

+The latest asylum figures show the most applications came from Iranians (10,752).

-The second highest number of asylum applicants was from Albanian nationals, with 7,267 made in the year to June and a grant rate of 53%.
+The second highest number was from Albanians, with 7,267 made in the year to June and a grant rate of 53%.

-The high grant rate may be down to more vulnerable people, including women and children, being processed, officials believe.
-It is likely the rate could change as the recent rise in small boats arrivals is processed as the vast majority of Albanians who entered the system in the past six months – thought to be mainly young men – are yet to have received a decision.
+Officials believe the high grant rate for Albanians – possibly down to more vulnerable people including women and children being processed – is likely to change as the recent rise in small boats arrivals is processed.

+The vast majority of Albanians who entered the system in the past six months – thought to be mainly young men – are yet to have received a decision.

 It is more than double the number in March 2020 at the start of the pandemic (51,906) and a new all-time high since current records began in June 2010.